The Real Housewives of Beverly Hills season 8

-The eighth season of The Real Housewives of Beverly Hills, an American reality television show, aired on Bravo from December 19, 2017 to May 15, 2018, and is primarily filmed in Beverly Hills, California.
+The eighth season of The Real Housewives of Beverly Hills, an American reality television show, aired on Bravo from December 19, 2017, to May 15, 2018, and is primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Lisa Vanderpump, Lisa Rinna, Erika Girardi, Dorit Kemsley and Teddi Mellencamp.

 The season's executive producers are Andrew Hoegl, Barrie Bernstein, Lisa Shannon, Pam Healy and Andy Cohen.

 Production and crew

 Alex Baskin, Chris Cullen, Douglas Ross, Greg Stewart, Toni Gallagher, Dave Rupel and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.

+Cast and synopsis

 Cast

 The eighth season came with the addition of Teddi Mellencamp Arroyave.
 Grammer returned in a friend of capacity, while Davidson, Resnick and Maloof appeared as guests.

+Synopsis

+Teddi Mellencamp, daughter of John Mellencamp, joins as a new full-time cast member, while Camille Grammer returns in a recurring capacity.

+One of the season's main conflicts is between Mellencamp and Dorit Kemsley.
+It starts when Kemsley shows up late to a dinner with Mellencamp, and when Mellencamp brings it up to Kyle Richards, Kemsley fires back by criticizing Mellencamp's hospitality.
+The conflict between them runs through most of the season.

+Erika Girardi works on her memoir, Pretty Mess, revisiting her upbringing and early career.
+Lisa Vanderpump and husband Ken Todd deal with legal trouble involving their rescue organization, Vanderpump Dogs.

+The cast travels to Berlin for a group trip.
+Kemsley falls ill during the trip, and at a dinner there, Grammer clashes with several of the women.